 As I’m discovering, this tour is providing fascinating insights into the social history of East London.
-We wander through Artillery Passage to Gun Street, names who hint at the former military use of area.
+We wander through Artillery Passage to Gun Street, names that hint at the former military use of the area.
 King Henry VIII used to shoot here.
-The German bombs, of World War Two, and subsequent slum clearances, brought major change during the last century (£):
+The German bombs, of World War Two, and subsequent slum clearances, brought major change during the last century:

 Fish and chips in London

 In recent years, immigration to Britain and Europe has become a point of political discussion and proved a key issue in the Brexit referendum.
 On entering Poppies Fish and Chips (6-8 Hanbury Street, E1 6QR) Emily suggests that British people might not have had their national dish without immigration.
 In 1860 Joseph Malin, a Jewish immigrant, came up with the idea of serving battered fish with fried potato chips — a snack which had been popularised by Belgians.

 Framed pictures adorn the walls of Poppie’s, which was founded in 1952.
 On the way down the ‘apple and pears’—stairs in anything other than Cockney rhyming slang—to the loos, I spot a boxing poster advertising bouts featuring Ronnie and Reggie Kray.